Ex-Parler CEO Says He Didn’t Want Deal With Trump

 Trump never appeared to join Parler before it was removed from Amazon Web Services in January, shortly after Parler showed an explosion of growth due to Twitter banning Trump and other conservatives.

-Trump didn’t respond to a request for comment through his political action committee.
+Trump didn’t immediately respond to a request for comment through his political action committee.

 Parler in a lawsuit against Amazon alleged the company was aware of public speculation that Trump would likely switch to Parler after being banned by Twitter.
 Parler told a judge that a delay in granting a temporary restraining order against Amazon’s decision to kick Parler off its servers could “sound Parler’s death knell as President Trump and others move on to other platforms.”